jlucaspains/blog/_posts/2020-03-28-automatic-release-notes-azure-devops.md

   this post I will show you how to completely forget about it and still get great release notes.
 ---
 If you are neck deep into DevOps using Azure DevOps, chances are that you have your code on a git repository, have PBIs or Stories, are using Pull requests, Builds, and releases.
 If you are doing all of this good stuff, great!
 Carry on and I will show you how to get that shiny cherry on top of your cake.
-If you are not, you can probably benefit of this post too, but you will have to figure out how to do the same using the tools you love.
+If you are not, you can probably benefit from this post too, but you will have to figure out how to do the same using the tools you love.

 What I want to do is to automatically generate a markdown file with all work items associated with this release.
 I also want to accumulate work between environments so work items will only show once on a particular environment.